-Promulgated in 2015, the AFFH Rule implements a key provision of the Fair Housing Act, which not only bars housing discrimination, but also requires recipients of federal funds to take affirmative steps to combat racial segregation and otherwise affirmatively further fair housing.
+Defendants, the U.S. Department of Housing and Urban Development (HUD) and Secretary Ben Carson, abruptly suspended-without notice-and-comment procedures-the core requirements of a regulation known as the Affirmatively Furthering Fair Housing (AFFH) Rule.
+Promulgated in 2015, the Rule implements a key provision of the Fair Housing Act, which not only bars housing discrimination, but also requires recipients of federal funds to take affirmative steps to combat racial segregation and otherwise affirmatively further fair housing.
 Although this "affirmatively furthering fair housing" provision, 42 U.S.C. § 3608(e)(5), has been part of the Fair Housing Act for 50 years, HUD has permitted local jurisdictions to largely ignore that duty even as they collect billions of dollars in federal grants annually for housing and community development.
-Issued in response to extensive evidence that HUD's prior practices violated its statutory duties, the AFFH Rule changes that.
+The AFFH Rule changes that.

-The Rule requires jurisdictions to undertake a rigorous process of assessing local fair housing needs and making concrete plans to address them, including by soliciting community participation and explaining why comments from stakeholders were or were not incorporated.
-A jurisdiction must memorialize its work in a detailed document called an Assessment of Fair Housing (AFH), which HUD must review for compliance with criteria specified by regulation.
+The Rule requires jurisdictions to undertake a rigorous process of assessing local fair housing needs and making concrete plans to address them, including by soliciting community participation and addressing the comments submitted.
+A jurisdiction must memorialize its work in a detailed document called an Assessment of Fair Housing (AFH), which HUD must review.
 If the AFH does not meet the Rule's requirements, HUD must reject it, explain its reasons, and then work with the jurisdiction to fashion a compliant AFH.
-Jurisdictions that do not emerge from this process with HUD-accepted AFHs are not eligible for federal housing and community development funds.
-Jurisdictions must create their AFHs using a HUD-created Assessment Tool.
+In no uncertain terms, the Rule provides that jurisdictions that do not go through this process and emerge with HUD-approved AFHs may no longer receive federal housing and community development funds.